Maismaus/Maismaus.github.io/content/blog/studioprobenchmark.md

 showtoc: false
 ---

 Have you ever wondered how much of a difference in performance a better laptop makes?
-Have you ever wondered what aspects of a laptop you should focus on when looking for the best PC for building Mendix applications?
+Have you ever wondered what aspects of a laptop you should focus on when looking for the best development machine for building Mendix applications?

 Introducing the **Mendix Hardware Survey**!
-After this survey, I hope to answer the commonly asked question on purchasing a Mendix development machine.
-In order to do so, we need to analyze how different machines perform.
+During this survey, I want to research what contributes to a powerful Mendix development machine.
+The goal is to find out where to spend your money when looking for a new laptop.

 This research consists of two tests.
 * Benchmark 1 measures how long it takes to boot up a Mendix app.
 * Benchmark 2 measures how fast common runtime operations complete.

 The more hardware configurations perform these tests, the better the results will be, so this is where you come in.
-This is by no means a scientific method, but the initial results are already very promising.
+The results will be shared in an upcoming hardware purchasing guide for Mendix developers.

 # How to participate

+## Preparation
-1. Enter your details in columns A - H of the [data sheet](https://docs.google.com/spreadsheets/d/13SVOxbG8D3knN_U5IyizcgVN8Iq4YBFCiN6HZFR4YMw/edit?usp=sharing).
+1. Enter your details in columns A - I of the [data sheet](https://docs.google.com/spreadsheets/d/13SVOxbG8D3knN_U5IyizcgVN8Iq4YBFCiN6HZFR4YMw/edit?usp=sharing).
 2. Download the [.mpk package](https://drive.google.com/file/d/1ffvXpCzLOEr0vDa3L2NhqRPprHSNS6DU/view?usp=drive_link).
-2. Extract the package and open the .mpr file.
+3. Extract the package and open the .mpr file.
+4. Make sure there is no other Mendix app or resource heavy software running.

+## Running the benchmarks
-3. Run the project locally:
+1. Run the project locally:
    * Start a timer when pressing the run button.
    * Stop the timer when the "Your app is running!" message appears.
-   * Write down the times in column L - P under Benchmark 1.
+   * Write down the times in column N - R under Benchmark 1.
 ![Stop the timer when the "Your app is running!" message appears.](/blog/images/hardwaresurvey/stoptimer.png)
-4. Press the Run benchmark button and wait for it to finish.
+2. Press the Run benchmark button and wait for it to finish (approx. 5 mins).

-5. Write down your results in column Q - U under Benchmark 2.
+   Write down your results in column S - W under Benchmark 2.

-Repeat step 3 - 5 up to 5 times.
+Repeat the benchmarks up to 5 times.
+Especially benchmark #1 (boot time) is important to do at least three times.

 If you prefer to stay anonymous, you can download a copy of the sheet and mail it to me separately at [mendixhardwaresurvey.visible078@passfwd.com](mailto:mendixhardwaresurvey.visible078@passfwd.com).

+Thank you and please find me on [Slack](https://mendixcommunity.slack.com/) when you have any questions!